-Simply seasoned and crunchy baked flounder recipe.
-Perfect for an easy weeknight dinner.
+Simply seasoned and Crunchy Baked Flounder is perfect for an easy weeknight dinner.
 Serve with steamed vegetables or a healthy salad for a complete, heart healthy meal without a lot of cholesterol or calories.

 My daughter loved fish when she was between the ages of 2 to 4.
-I’m not talking about the store bought fish sticks most kids like, I’m talking baked flounder, cod, lemon-pepper fish, pretty much any kind except those fish sticks.
-Just in the past year has she refused to eat any kind, so I was really surprised when I gave her a few choices for dinner the one day and she chose the fish.
+I’m not talking about the store bought fish sticks most kids like, I’m talking baked fish recipes.
+Just in the past year has she refused to eat any kind of fish, so I was really surprised when I gave her a few choices for dinner the one day and she chose the fish.
 Then she said “But it has to be crunchy!”
 Well, alright!
 I can’t fry fish in oil while watching our diet, but I knew panko breadcrumbs would give the fish a nice crunch even baked.

 - 1 pound thin flounder fillets

 - 1/2 cup thinly shredded Parmigiano Reggiano